lanceyao-research/fastTomo/README.md

 ### Tracking Issues
 - Adjust blur and threshold for classical method
 - Ensure particle is within Area LB/UB bounds
-- Try inverting contrast if particle is darker than background
+- Try inverting contrast if particle is brighter than background

 ## Author